dingwilson/SwiftVideoBackground/README.md

 SwiftVideoBackground is an easy to use Swift framework that provides the ability to play a video on any UIView.
 This provides a beautiful UI for login screens, or splash pages, as implemented by Spotify and many others.

+## Features

+- Play a video with one line of code
+- Play an array of videos sequentially
+- Automatically adjusts when device orientation changes
+- Automatically resumes video when app re-enters foreground
+- Loop videos *(optional)*
+- Mute sound *(optional)*
+- Darken videos so overlying UI stands out more *(optional)*

+## Contents

 1. [Requirements](#requirements)
 2. [Integration](#integration)
     - [CocoaPods](#cocoapods)